ThinkUpLLC/ThinkUp/docs/source/contribute/developers/howto/displayusermessages.rst

 ==============================================

-ThinkUp's application code defines three types of user messages with standard styles throughout the application: success messages, error messages, and informational messages.
+ThinkUp's application code defines three types of user messages with standard styles throughout the application: success, error, and informational messages.
 A developer can assign either a single page-level message, or multiple field-level messages.
 Here's how.

 Page-level Messages